Yes! The software in this catalogue is downloadable and free. Please show your appreciation by email

 - Files used, shown in green (27 In this example).

-- Kilobytes used, or size of the DOS zip file if appropriate shown in red (88 In this example).
+- Kilobytes used, or size of the DOS disc if appropriate shown in red (88 In this example).

 - Finally, a detailed description of the disc.
 In this example it is short but can sometimes be quite lengthy.